 I think the argument that isn’t getting discussed nearly enough is that you are probably going to have northern pike or musky of some capacity on just about any lake in Minnesota or Wisconsin.
 Would you rather have one forty-inch pike patrolling a weed bed of fifty 12-inch hammer handle pike in the same vicinity?
 I can tell you which option is worst for a fishery.

 The smaller inland lakes of Minnesota used to have a lot of big pike and on so many of these lakes, the big pike were simply caught and kept by anglers.
 On much of this water, musky have replaced pike as that large alpha predator and now serve that role to balance that particular ecosystem.

 In some ways, musky are better suited to serve that role because by nature, musky are much more temperamental with short intense feeding windows and now with the protected slot limits, these fish can grow to a size to be useful for a fishery.

 Big pike are such an amazing fish in my mind.
-Funny how when I take my eight-year old daughter and seven-year old son out fishing, their favorite fish are pike.
+It’s funny how when I take my eight-year-old daughter and seven-year-old son out fishing, their favorite fish are pike.
 I was somewhat surprised as to why they liked pike so much… after all the rest of the world seems to be consumed with walleye.
 The answers were pretty straightforward.
 Pike are longer, splash more and they have cool teeth.
-I couldn’t help but smile at these matter of fact answers that are coated with such simple honesty all young children seem to possess.
+I couldn’t help but smile at these matter-of-fact answers that are coated with such simple honesty all young children seem to possess.
 I can’t disagree.